-On completion of her training she joined the British army: her identity number was P/238998.
+On completion of her Nurses Training she enlisted in the Army: her identity number was P/238998.

 Bessie met her future husband Garry Wynne during the war years.
 He was a R. A. F. Pilot.
 They were married in Rome during 1944.
 They then made Britain their home base.

-When Bessie Wynne died on 25th September 1942, her wish was to have her ashes interred in the Boyle family grave in Castlebar cemetery.
+When Bessie Wynne’s demise occurred on 25th September 1942 her wish was – to have her ashes interred in the Boyle family grave in Castlebar Cemetery.
 These wishes were carried out during 2005.

 She is honoured on the website; https://www.findagrave.com/memorial/36872622/bessie-wynne#view-photo=22242306